Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What are the biggest risks for property prices in Davao City in 2026?

-As of early 2026, the top three biggest risks for property prices in Davao City are an affordability squeeze if rates stay elevated while prices keep rising, infrastructure timing disappointments on major projects, and broader macroeconomic confidence shocks that could weaken investment sentiment.
+As of early 2026, the three biggest risks for property prices in Davao City are a sustained affordability squeeze if rates stay elevated while prices keep rising, disappointment on infrastructure delivery timelines, and a broader macro slowdown that weighs on buyer confidence.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Davao City.